 The District will implement and enforce social distancing protocols in all buildings and facilities.
-When possible, a minimum of three (3) feet of distance is kept between individuals who are not from the same household in both indoor and outdoor spaces .
+Every effort will be made to ensure that a minimum of three (3) feet of distance is kept between individuals who are not from your household in both indoor and outdoor spaces.
 Face-to-face interactions must adhere to social distancing guidelines and other infection-spreading mitigating measures where applicable including avoiding any physical contact.

-At least three (3) feet of distance will be kept between students and/or adults when possible:
+At least three (3) feet of distance will be kept between students and/or adults: